achichen/coffee-script-and-live-script/scope.md

 console.log "in global, x=", x          # global x
 ```

 But this one doesn't work.
 LiveScript compiler complains *SyntaxError: accidental shadow of "x"*.
-Because the `x = i*2` always declares a `x` in the internal scope, which shadows the global one.
+Because the `x = i*2` always declares a `x` in the inner scope, which shadows the global one.

 ```livescript
 x = 1                                   # global x